communitiesuk/waste-service-standards/docs/models/material.md

-# Material stream
+# Material

 ## Use cases and requirements

-The Material stream model should have properties for:
+The Material  model should have properties for:

 **name**

-> What kind of material it is.
+> What type of material it is.

+**colour**

+> A colour matching the WRAP material stream, for consistent colour identification.

 **image**